← Back to Blog

 Meticulously labelling everything.
 You'll thank yourself during reassembly.

-I used masking tape and a marker → to label every single wire, hose, and connection.
+I used 🖊️ masking tape and a marker → to label every single wire, hose, and connection.
+Best advice I had was to label everything so you know how to put it back together!
 Where does it go?
 What does it connect to?
 Write it down.
 Take photos.
 Be obsessive about this.

 Trust me—three weeks from now when you're trying to remember which wire goes where, you'll be incredibly grateful for the 20 minutes you spent labelling everything.